Definition of

 Aluminum is a superconductor.

-The case of aluminium and tin
+The case of aluminum and tin

 -In the scientific field, they have been used and continue to be used to undertake studies of plant growth.